Micro and Miniature Electromagnetic Flow Meters: Small Size, Big Impact—Precision Measurement Empowers High-Precision Industries

 II.
 Micro and Miniature Electromagnetic Flow Meters: The Core Tool for Precise Breakthroughs

-Based on the well-established principle of electromagnetic flowmeters, the miniaturized design has given rise to micro-scale electromagnetic flowmeters—such as the typical DN6 to DN50 models—that have become the ideal solution for addressing the challenges mentioned above.
-Their core advantages lie in:
+Based on the well-established principle of electromagnetic flowmeters, the miniaturized design has given rise to micro-sized electromagnetic flowmeters (such as the typical DN6-DN50 models), making them the ideal solution to address the challenges mentioned above.
+Their core advantages include:

 Ultra-low flow,精准捕捉: Breaking through traditional limits, the flow range can go as low as 0.05 liters per minute (DN6), offering exceptionally high resolution.
-Whether it's delivering tiny amounts of medication in medical applications or adding milliliter-level chemicals in wastewater treatment plants, this capability ensures precise and reliable performance.
-Stable and reliable Precise measurement avoids waste or ineffective results caused by "measurement uncertainty."
+Whether it's delivering tiny volumes of medication in medical applications or adding milliliter-level chemicals in wastewater treatment plants, this capability ensures precise and reliable performance.
+Stable and reliable Precise measurement avoids waste or suboptimal results caused by "measurement uncertainty."

 Tolerant to harsh conditions, stable and reliable:

-Corrosion-resistant: Measurement tubes commonly use advanced engineering plastics such as PEEK for lining, while electrodes can be selected from materials like 316Ti, Hastelloy, or titanium.
-These solutions effortlessly handle chemically disinfecting agents used in medical applications, as well as corrosive substances found in wastewater—such as sodium hypochlorite, acids, or alkalis.
+Corrosion-resistant: Measurement tubes are commonly lined with advanced engineering plastics such as PEEK, while electrodes can be selected from materials like 316Ti, Hastelloy, or titanium.
+These solutions effortlessly handle chemical disinfectants used in medical applications, as well as corrosive agents found in wastewater—such as sodium hypochlorite, acids, or bases.
 Extend service life, ensure data reliability

 Pulse-resistant: Excellent dynamic response characteristics effectively handle flow pulsations generated by equipment such as metering pumps, providing Real-time, continuous instantaneous flow feedback , laying the foundation for precise control (such as PID regulation of dosing pumps).